Criminal Defense Attorney in Sugar Land, Texas and the Surrounding Areas

 Facing criminal charges in Texas can be extremely daunting and overwhelming.
 Whether a misdemeanor or a felony, being accused or arrested of a crime can be a terrifying life-changing event.
 A criminal charge can affect your family, way of life, education, and career opportunities.

 Whether you are being investigated, incarcerated, or charged for a crime, seek legal advice from our experienced Sugar Land TX criminal defense attorneys at the Law Office of Annie Scott.
 Our criminal defense law firm is committed to using our resources and legal knowledge to represent our clients aggressively.
 We will thoroughly evaluate your case, gather evidence, and build the best defense strategy for your case.
 We understand the serious implications of a criminal charge, therefore, we will utilize our skills and experience to protect your rights and freedom.

-To schedule your initial case consultation, give us a call or contact our criminal defense law firm online.
+To schedule your initial case free consultation, give us a call or contact our criminal defense law firm online.